Sermon: Race, Gender, and Sexuality In the Beginning

 Consequently, I’m going to basically preach two sermons this morning.

-First, I’m going to explain what the text of Genesis 1:26-28 says on its own terms.
-What is it trying to tell us?
-Only then will I explain what Genesis 1 shows us about race, gender, and sexuality.
+Second, I’ll explain what Genesis 1 shows us about race, gender, and sexuality.
 And I’ll separate this theological application into three parts: “Race, Gender, and Sexuality in the Beginning,” “Race, Gender, and Sexuality after the Fall,” and “Race, Gender, and Sexuality in the Kingdom.”
+So first: how does the Bible answer the question: what is man?
+Second, how does the biblical understanding shape how we view race, gender, and sexuality in the beginning, after the fall, and in the kingdom?

 What Is Man?